 The Cystic Fibrosis Foundation is aware that many labs and clinical studies have been impacted by the recent response to COVID-19.
 It is the CF Foundation's intention to work with funding applicants and CF Foundation-funded investigators to minimize the effects of the pandemic on research that is critical to advancing the mission of the Foundation.

 We have generated a brief collection of frequently asked questions (FAQs) to help address some of the most pressing issues facing the research community.
 In addition, we hosted a COVID-19 town hall for researchers on June 2, 2020, to discuss the impact of the disease on their work and provide guidance on what steps the Foundation is taking to mitigate disruptions.

 Please check back periodically for updates as the response to COVID-19 evolves.
 If you have any issues that are not addressed in this video or list, do not hesitate to reach out to your program officer or program administrator listed in your award letter or the Grants Office (firstname.lastname@example.org).

 How does COVID-19 impact my application's review?

 Peer review will continue to take place with the same level of rigor that occurs during non-public health emergency periods.
 The CF Foundation has transitioned all in-person review meetings to online meetings during this time.

-The CF Foundation will consider exceptions to application deadlines on a case-by-case basis.
-Please contact the Grants Office (firstname.lastname@example.org) as soon as you become aware of a delay to discuss available options.
+The CF Foundation will consider exceptions to LOI and application deadlines on a case-by-case basis.
+Please contact the Grants Office (email@example.com) as soon as you become aware of a delay to discuss available options.
 In your email subject line, please include “Deadline Extension Request” and the RFA name.